stacks-network/rendezvous/docs/chapter_6.md

 **Running invariant tests**

-Invariant tests verify that certain properties of a contract remain consistent across multiple states.
-They are also defined in the test file:
+To run invariant tests for the `contract` contract, ensure that your invariant functions are defined in:

 ```
 ./root/contracts/contract.tests.clar